dotnet/csharplang/proposals/readonly-ref.md

 ## Syntax

-`readonly ref` will be used to modify member signatures to indicate the return is passed as a readonly ref.
+`ref readonly` will be used to modify member signatures to indicate the return is passed as a readonly ref.

 It seems unnecessary to use `readonly` in the return statement.
 Just `ref` would be sufficient.
-We could require the whole `return readonly ref foo`, but it seems it would only add the requirement that all the returns within a given method must agree on the `readonly` part and agree with the signature of the member.
+We could require the whole `return ref readonly foo`, but it seems it would only add the requirement that all the returns within a given method must agree on the `readonly` part and agree with the signature of the member.
 Omitting `readonly` at the return site makes `readonly` implicit on all returns in a method/lambda.

 We should, however, require `ref` for consistency with other scenarios where something is passed via an alias vs. by value.

-## Use of `readonly ref' returns in signatures
+## Use of `ref readonly' returns in signatures

-`readonly ref` will be allowed in the same places were `ref` returns are allowed.
+`ref readonly` will be allowed in the same places were `ref` returns are allowed.
 For all the OHI purposes it will behave as another RefKind on the return.
 I.E. `readonly` would need to match exactly when overriding, it will not be possible to overload just on `readonly` difference, etc...

 From the point of implementation it would be essentially the same RefKind as for `in` parameters applicable to returns as well.

 For the purpose of variance, readonly ref will work as non-variant.

-## Returning `readonly` fields as `readonly ref`s.
+## Returning `readonly` fields as `ref readonly`s.

-Unlike the requirements of `in`, where pass-by-copy is possible, while not the most efficient, returning a `readonly` field as a `readonly ref` requires that it is a true reference.
+Unlike the requirements of `in`, where pass-by-copy is possible, while not the most efficient, returning a `readonly` field as a `ref readonly` requires that it is a true reference.
 In particular, the requirements of the ref returns have indirect effect on requirements of `in`.
 As long as `in` parameters and `readonly` fields are both returnable, the copying would be:

 1. observable and